unimi-dse/c1377f4b/README.md

 3. `ScoreInteractive` takes a numeric argument to plot the scores of the universities over years.

-4. `TopUni` lists the best ranked universities in the world in 2015.
+4. `TopUni` plots the top desidered number of universities for a chosen year between 2012 and 2015.
+It is possible to choose up to 1024 institutions.

-5. 'Rank_U
+5. `Rank_Countries` shows the number of universities for each country.